Weave.js

 Next.js configuration

-Then, set up the Next.js configuration:
+Set up the Next.js configuration:

 next.config.mjs